 - Select "Cornell NetID Login" if not already logged in

-- Read all information carefully as you navigate the purchase site.
+- Read all information carefully as you navigate the site.

 Register Your Vehicle

-When will I have to start displaying a permit or paying for parking?
+When will I have to start displaying my permit?

-- While not new, it's important to remember that access to campus by individuals not part of the Cornell community is strongly discouraged.
-Parking and information booths are closed to minimize in-person contact.
+- Parking and information booths are closed to minimize in-person contact.
+Access to campus by individuals not part of the Cornell community is strongly discouraged.

-- Low-cost Daily Decision ParkMobile zones will be available to everyone on a first-come, first-served, space-available basis.
+- Low-cost Daily Decision ParkMobile zones are available to everyone on a first-come, first-served, space-available basis.

-I want to purchase a different permit than what is offered to me online.
+I want to obtain a different permit than what is offered to me online.
 What should I do?

-If the permit request is approved, Transportation Services will complete the transaction using payroll installments as the default payment method, if eligible, or will contact the requestor for an alternative form of payment.
-The employee will receive a temporary permit to use until their hangtag arrives.
+If the permit request is approved, Transportation Services will complete the transaction using payroll installments as the default payment method, if eligible, or will contact the requestor for an alternative form of payment, if necessary.
+The employee will receive a printable temporary permit to use until their hangtag arrives.

 Can I speak to someone about my options?

-Transportation Services will evaluate parking demand and may open sales for additional permit areas by the end of September.
+Transportation Services will evaluate parking demand and may open sales for additional permit areas.
+Please check back for changes.

 *Must work in the associated zone.

-If I forgo the purchase opportunity now, will I be able to renew my permit at a future time?
+If I forgo the renewal opportunity now, will I be able to replace my permit at a future time?

-Will I receive a credit for the payroll installments taken during the NYS PAUSE?
+Will I receive a credit for the payroll installments taken when I could not access campus?

 When will I start paying for my permit if I pay via payroll installments?